giordi91/giordi91.github.io/content/post/disassemlbyRust1.md

 }
 ```

-Here some different examples of array usage.
+Here there are some different examples of array usage.
 In the first and second, the compiler is able to see what the user wants
 to do and is able to optimize the heck out of it, here the generated assembly for the first two tests:

 ```asm